 Nearly 95% of graduates in the Class of 2021 landed full-time, long-term law jobs.
 This is the eighth consecutive year KU Law has reported employment and full-time grad school of 90% or more.

-KU Law's moot court program ranks 13th in the country, according to the University of Houston Law Center.
-The program has finished in the top 30 nationally for the past six years.
+KU Law's moot court program ranks 14th in the country, according to the University of Houston Law Center.
+The program has finished in the top 30 nationally for the past seven years.

 KU Law News